captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## REN:
 I’m sorry.
 I didn’t mean to be flip.
 It’s only that it seems like a big step, and I don’t blame you for not knowing if you want to take it.
 Has it gotten that serious?
-OLIVIA Um … I kinda think it maybe has.

 ---

+## OLIVIA:
+Um … I kinda think it maybe has.

+---

 ## REN:
 Oh, sweetie.
+Enjoy it

+---

+## OLIVIA:
+I know

+---

+## REN:
-Enjoy itOLIVIA I knowREN But be careful with yourself.
+But be careful with yourself.

 ---